 To make matters worse, the sales staff actually made a recommendation for the diamond with “Very Good” cut grade.

 The fact that the sales staff had the audacity to say Cartier’s diamond quality is consistent and among the best in the industry while trying to sell us a “Very Good” cut diamond makes me infuriated.
-I will go in-depth into discuss their diamond cut quality standards in a moment.
+I will go in-depth into discussing their diamond cut quality standards in a moment.

 You see, Cartier wants you to believe and trust that their diamond selection process is stringent.
 However, the presence of “Very Good” cut diamonds will tell any trained gemmologist worth his salt or any slightly more educated shopper otherwise.